Rep2/in2iOSPlayground/README.md

 This starting page contains a brief overview of tutorial focused on introducing developer to iOS development.
 For complete tutorial sections select from the table below.

+If you need help using git feel free to reference this [tutorial] (https://github.com/Tweety-FER/in2ngPlayground/blob/master/README.md).

   1. [Getting started](https://github.com/Rep2/in2iOSPlayground/blob/master/Chapter%201:%20Getting%20started.md)
   2. [Swift](https://github.com/Rep2/in2iOSPlayground/blob/master/Chapter%202:%20Swift.md)